bear24rw/EECE4029/hw5_vmm/README.md

 Buddy Allocator Unit Tests
 --------------------------
-In order to test the buddy allocator and exercise edge conditions a user space `buddy\_test` program was developed that allows easy testing of multiple scenarios.
+In order to test the buddy allocator and exercise various use cases a user space program called `buddy\_test` was developed that allows easy testing of multiple scenarios.
 For instance to allocate a pool of 16 bytes and then allocate two pages one being 2 bytes and the other being 4 bytes we can write:

 ```C
 banner("Example");